celestiaorg/docs/docs/nodes/itn-deploy-light.md

 ## Judging criteria

-1. Full points for submitting node id and wallet address.
+1. Full points for submitting Node ID and wallet address.
 2. No points for not submitting both.

 ## Submission